Local structures on stratified spaces: Stratified spaces

 is a pullback.
-If, in addition, the map $\ov{f}$ is consecutive (in the sense of Definition~\ref{defn.consecutive}), we say $f$ is a \emph{consecutive} inclusion of strata. \item[] \textbf{Refinement:} We say $f$ is a \emph{refinement} if it is a homeomorphism of underlying topological spaces, and for each $p\in P$ the restriction $f_{|}\colon X_{p} \to Y_{\ov{f}p}$ is an isomorphism onto its image (as smooth manifolds).
+If, in addition, the map $\ov{f}$ is consecutive (in the sense of Definition~\ref{defn.consecutive}), we say $f$ is a \emph{consecutive inclusion of strata}. \item[] \textbf{Refinement:} The map $f$ is a \emph{refinement} if it is a homeomorphism of underlying topological spaces, and for each $p\in P$ the restriction $f_{|}\colon X_{p} \to Y_{{f}p}$ is an isomorphism onto its image (as smooth manifolds).